Dobefu/DLiteScript/docs/content/docs/standard-library/strings/find.md

 +++
 title = 'strings.find'
 linkTitle = 'find'
-description = 'Finds the first occurrence of a substring.' weight = 0 draft = false
+description = 'Find the first occurrence of a substring.
+Search for text patterns in strings and return the matching substring or empty string.
+Part of the strings namespace.' weight = 0 draft = false
 +++